forteus19/zcb-gui/README.md

 # WARNING

-zcb-gui is still very unstable and probably will be for a while.
+zcb-gui is still in development so it is buggy and unstable.
 In the mean time just use the original ZCB or wait for FCB (surprise!)

 #  zcb-gui